Welcome to Cravanzana, Pais dra Nisora! (village of the hazelnut).

 Cravanzana has hospitality in its DNA, we are welcoming people ever since.
 Our September fair is almost millennial.
 It is a moment we love to celebrate.

-Are you ready to step in the heart of the PGI Piedmont Hazelnut?
+Are you ready to step in the kingdom of Hazelnut?